cancellogic/lecturner/README.md

 Built with [Crane](https://github.com/lucasjinreal/Crane) by lucasjinreal —
 without Crane's Qwen3-TTS and Qwen3-4B inference this project would not exist.

-Pair programmed with Claude Sonnet (Anthropic).
+Pair programmed with Claude Sonnet (Anthropic)...

+Crane and Claude got me through early days AI model python and c++ and fickle version/subversion dependency hell.
+Some regret that python is still used to rip pdf text (sorry pdfplumber, you are a great program).
+And regret for the users that you need to break out grep curl hf and download the really important bits that make this program work.
+Be sure to edit Lecturner.toml file paths to point at those important bits.
+Cheers!
 ---

 ## License

 MIT — see `LICENSE`.
+And I love a good shout out.